-Cailian Chen received B.E. and M.E. degrees from the Yanshan University, Qinhuangdao, China, in 2000 and 2002, respectively, and a Ph.D. degree from the City University of Hong Kong, Hong Kong, in 2006, all in control and systems.
-She joined the Department of Automation, Shanghai Jiao Tong University, Shanghai, China, in April 2008 as an Associate Professor.
-Before that, Dr. Chen served as a Senior Research Associate at the City University of Hong Kong, Hong Kong (2006); a Postdoctoral Research Associate at the University of Manchester, Manchester, UK (2006–2008); and an Associate Professor at the Institute of Electrical Engineering, Yanshan University (2006–2008).
+Cailian Chen received the B.E. and M.E. degrees from the Yanshan University, Qinhuangdao, China, in 2000 and 2002, respectively, and a Ph.D. degree from the City University of Hong Kong, Hong Kong, in 2006, all in control and systems.
+She is a Professor at the Shanghai Jiao Tong University, Shanghai, China.
+Chen served as a Senior Research Associate at the City University of Hong Kong, Hong Kong (2006), and a Postdoctoral Research Associate at the University of Manchester, Manchester, UK (20062008).
 Her current research interests include wireless sensor networks, industrial cognitive networks, and multiagent systems.
-She has published 1 research monograph and over 90 refereed papers in international journals and leading conferences.
+She has published 2 research monographs and over 90 refereed papers in international journals and leading conferences.
 She is the inventor of 15 patents.
-Dr. Chen is/was the Principle Investigator of 15 projects granted by NSF of China and other foundations.
-Dr. Chen received several academic awards and honors.
-She received the prestigious IEEE Transaction on Fuzzy Systems Outstanding Paper Award in 2008.
-She was also the corecipient of the First Prize of the Natural Science Award from the Ministry of Education of China in 2007.
-She was honored Pujiang Scholar and Rising-Star in the area of science and technology from the Science and Technology Commission of Shanghai Municipality, China, in 2009 and 2013, respectively.
-She was selected as Chenguang Scholar by Shanghai Municipal Education Commission, China, in 2009.
-In 2013, Dr. Chen was honored as New Century Excellent Talents in University by Ministry of Education, China.
+Chen is the Principle Investigator of 20 projects granted by NSF of China and other foundations.
+Chen received several academic awards and honors.
+She received the prestigious IEEE Transaction on Fuzzy Systems Outstanding Paper Award, in 2008.
+She was also the corecipient of the First Prize of the Natural Science Award from the Ministry of Education of China, in 2007.
+She was honored as Pujiang Scholar and Rising-Star in the area of science and technology from the Science and Technology Commission of Shanghai Municipality, China, in 2009 and 2013, respectively.
+Chen was selected as Chenguang Scholar by Shanghai Municipal Education Commission, China, in 2009.
+In 2013, she was honored as New Century Excellent Talents at University by Ministry of Education, China.